Blumed/make-bookmarklets/README.md

 # Working together

 Just a heads up if you are going to run this site locally you will need to generate a local SSL.

-# In the future

-I do plan on making a curated list of bookmarklets at some point.
-I hope some of you will want share some sweet bookmarklets.
-Bookmarklets I have on the site now are mostly just examples to get people interested.
-This new page would have a range of small to large bookmarklets.
-The image I have in my head as far as what this page will do is display cards (title, descriptions, tags, author links).
-The goal would be at some point to have enough to necessitate a search bar and lots of lazy loading 💥